samuelmurail/docking_py/docs/installation.rst

 Installation
 ============

-1. Get sources from the `Github repo`_
+1. Get sources from the `GithubRepo`_
 --------------------------------------

-The sources for Docking Python can be downloaded from the `Github repo`_.
+The sources for Docking Python can be downloaded from the `GithubRepo`_.

 You can either clone the public repository: